rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 ## Conclusion

-For Rubyists out there who needed an introduction to NPM version constraints, I hope this was a helpful guide.
-Perhaps it may serve as a helpful cheatsheet in the future.
+For Rubyists out there who needed an introduction to NPM version constraints, I hope this was a helpful guide, or perhaps a future cheatsheet.

 Mostly I wrote this for myself because I tend to forget 😅.